|

 negotiate adversity. . . .

-Out of the Woods marks several points of
+Out of the Woods marks several

-wide-ranging significance.
-First, it confirms that
+points of wide-ranging significance.
+First, it

-long as the right questions are asked and the
+psychological theory, as long as the right questions

-material is assessed with a fresh ear.
-Second, it
+are asked and the material is assessed with a fresh

+growth.
 Potentially exciting, too, in this study of

 resilient teenagers is the new angle it provides on